Amazing Grace Equine Sanctuary

 Juna is a 10 yr old QH mare.
 Here is her story:

 “Juna came to us in January 2017 as a rescue from a hoarding seizure

 of over 600 animals on the East Coast.
 Juna is a 10-year-old dark bay/black quarter horse mare, partially blind, standing about 14.1hh.
 Her training level unknown, but we know she was saddled shortly before she came to AGES.
 She does exhibit some physical abuse behaviors when being handled and touched.
-Juna needs much desensitizing work and gentle hands.
+Juna needs much-desensitizing work and gentle hands.
 She is kind but leary.
 She would love her very own person to learn to trust and bond with for life.
-Juna is middle to low in pecking order in a herd of mares.
-She has some vision loss in one eye, however we have not seen it affect her moving around here at all.
+Juna is middle to low in the pecking order in a herd of mares.
+She has some vision loss in one eye, however, we have not seen it affect her moving around here at all.
 With a bond to her forever person, she will blossom into an amazing companion.
 She deserves a wonderful life!”